ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.title.jpg
 ---

-GraphQL is a modern approach to client-server communication and aims to improve the way developers build applications on the web.
-As its name suggests (QL = Query Language), it is a data query language for API, strongly typed, and a runtime environment to process these requests.
+GraphQL is a modern approach to client-server communication and aims to improve the way developers build web applications.
+According to its name (QL = Query Language), it is a data query language for API, strongly typed, and also a runtime environment that allows processing these requests.

-In 2012, Facebook designed the first version of the language and released it publicly in 2015.
-Many specifications are published, up to the last one dating from [October 2021](https://spec.graphql.org/), which include all its features.
-[Multiple implementations](https://graphql.org/code/) of this specification in many languages are available, both on the client side and on the server side.
+The first version of this language was designed by Facebook In 2021 and released publicly in 2015.
+Many specifications were published, up to the last one dating from [October 2021](https://spec.graphql.org/), which includes all its features.
+[Multiple implementations](https://graphql.org/code/) of this specification are available in several languages, both on the client side and on the server side.

 Today, GraphQL is mentioned more and more frequently as THE alternative solution to REST.
 But is this really the ideal solution?
 What are the main characteristics of the language?
 In this article, I am going to introduce its core features through Apollo, one of the libraries implementing GraphQL.
-But first let's look at the difference between the way REST and GraphQL works.
+But first let us take a closer look at the difference between the way REST and GraphQL works.

-# Comparison with REST
+# Compared to REST

-The REST formalism forces the client to bend to the existing server-side endpoints to retrieve the resources it needs, and so often call multiple endpoints to fetch whole data (or more data than required).
-With GraphQL, **one call is enough** to do the same: the client will make this single call to the GraphQL server, which will be responsible for retrieving all requested resources.
+The REST formalism forces the client to bend to the existing server-side endpoints to retrieve the resources it needs, and so often calls multiple endpoints to fetch whole data (or more data than required).
+With GraphQL, **one call is enough** to do so: the client will make this single call to the GraphQL server, which will be in charge of retrieving all requested resources.

 ![rest-vs-graphql](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.rest-vs-graphql.png)

-Thanks to GraphQL, **we will be able to get many resources with only one request** (composite pattern), these resources can be stored in different ways (API, database, file, etc.).
-This prevents **over fetching** (too much data) and **under fetching** (not enough data).
+Thanks to GraphQL, **you will be able to get many resources with only one request** (composite pattern), these resources can be stored in different ways (API, database, file, etc.).
+This prevents **over fetching** (seeking too much data) and **under fetching** (seeking less than enough data).
 For this reason, calls between the client and the server are faster and lighter.

-GraphQL may also be used to implement other design patterns.
+Furthermore, GraphQL may also be used to implement other design patterns.
 For instance, we can **simplify the use of a complex API** by adding a GraphQL bloc between the client and this API (facade pattern).
 Similarly, it is possible to include a GraphQL layer **to enrich an old API with a new feature**, for example an authentication layer (proxy pattern).

 ![proxy_and_facade_pattern](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.proxy_and_facade_pattern.png)